mrnorman/miniWeather/README.md

 ## OpenMP Offload Accelerator Threading

 The OpenMP 4.5+ approach is very similar to OpenACC for this code, except that the XL and GNU compilers do not generate data statements for you in Fortran.
-For OpenMP offload, you'll change your data statements as follows:
+For OpenMP offload, you'll change your data statements from OpenACC as follows:

 ```
 copyin (var) --> map(to:     var)